SUSE/doc-modular/templates/README.md

 "What's next" sections.
 Also use glue topics to add an additional layer of navigation to your article.
 This is outlined in the `glue.xml` example file.

+## Abstracts
+Use the fixed abstract structure defined in the style guide to keep abstracts consistent across all articles:

+WHAT? — An objective definition of the product, feature, or solution.
+WHY? — The benefit or motivation: why the reader should care.
+EFFORT — Expected time investment and required background knowledge.
+GOAL — The concrete outcome after completing the article.

+Write abstracts as factual summaries.
+Avoid procedural language, promises or marketing phrasing.

 ## Naming and directory conventions